RodrigoTorazo/olist-ecommerce-analytics/README.md

 ### Sales Performance

-* What is the total revenue and how does it evolve over time?
+* What is the total GMV and how does it evolve over time?
-* Which product categories generate the most revenue?
+* Which product categories generate the most sales value?
 * Which states contribute the most to sales?
-* Which payment methods are most commonly used?
+* Which payment methods contribute the most to total payment value?

 ### Customer Analysis

 * How many customers does the marketplace have?
 * Which states have the highest concentration of customers?
 * How are order values distributed?
-* What is the repeat customer rate?

 ### Product & Category Analysis

 * Which categories have the highest sales volume?
 * Which categories receive the highest customer ratings?
-* Which factors are most strongly associated with category revenue?
+* Which factors are most strongly associated with category sales value?

 ### Logistics & Customer Satisfaction